 Asia

-Most Asian werecats are said to turn into tigers, however, each country has a different way as to how.
-In some mythos, weretigers were formed when a human put on tiger skin.
+Most Asian werecats supposedly transform into tigers, but each country has a different explanation of how this happens.
+In some mythologies, a human becomes a weretiger by putting on tiger skin.
 Occasionally this also included an incantation or charm.
 In others, a human would have to shed their clothes or their humanity, recite an incantation, and burn some incense.
-If the clothes were stolen or lost, they would remain a tiger forever.
-This could be avoided with an accomplice.
+If someone stole or lost their clothes, they would remain a tiger forever.
+An accomplice could help them avoid this fate.
 Accomplices could transform a weretiger back into a person by throwing the clothes at them.
 They could also help a person transform into a weretiger by sprinkling water over them and then doing it again to transition them back into a person.

-In some beliefs, it was a spirit that turned a weretiger, and that spirit could be passed from family member to family member.
+In some beliefs, a spirit transformed a person into a weretiger, and that spirit could pass from one family member to another.
 While in others, some are born with a tiger spirit, and after death, remember their humanity.
 They come to visit their family members and protect them.

 Another weretiger belief was that humans don’t actually transform into tigers.
 Instead, during sleep, their spirit leaves their body to wander the spirit world or dreamscape as a tiger.
 Some believed that it attached itself to the soul of a real, living tiger.
 The tiger is then capable of acting out on the human desires of the sleeping.
-It is thought that an injury that befalls the tiger in this spirit state also hurts the human body.
+People believe that an injury to the tiger in this spirit state also harms the human body.

 Modern Werecats

 Werecats are still not as popular as werewolves, but they do exist in popular culture.
 Some are superheroes, like Cheetah from the DC Universe and Tigra from the Marvel Universe.
 In MTV’s Teen Wolf, they introduce werejaguars in season 4.
 Children’s movie and doll line Monster High has many werecats, including a main side character named Toralei.
-Netflix series She-Ra and the Princesses of Power’s main character She-Ra’s best friend turned enemy was a werecat named Catra.
+The Netflix series She-Ra and the Princesses of Power features a werecat named Catra as She-Ra’s best friend turned enemy.
 Werecats have made appearances in shows like Scooby Doo, books like Eragon, and games like Dungeons and Dragons.
 They’re out there if you know where to look!

 https://scholarworks.calstate.edu/downloads/47429d27r?locale=en